 In 1885, he founded Hoard’s Dairyman, a trade magazine that still serves the dairy industry today.
 Hoard’s fame grew, and, in 1889, he became governor of Wisconsin.
 Eight years later, he became a UW regent and used his considerable influence to pressure for the creation of a department devoted to the study of agricultural animal breeding.

-Harry L. Russell, the Agriculture Dean, enthusiastically supported William D. Hoard’s suggestion and hired a promising young animal geneticist, Leon J. Cole, to serve as the first chair (and, for eight years, the sole member) of a new Department of Experimental Breeding.
-We celebrate W. D. Hoard, Harry L. Russell, and Leon J. Cole as the visionaries who helped to make Wisconsin a world-renowned center in genetics.
+Harry L. Russell, the Agriculture Dean, enthusiastically supported William D. Hoard’s suggestion and hired a promising young animal geneticist, Leon J. Cole, to serve as the first chair (and, for eight years, the sole faculty member) of a new Department of Experimental Breeding.
+Cole was a leader in establishing the academic standards that made Wisconsin one of the world’s leading centers for graduate education in biology.
+At the same time, he and other contemporary university faculty contributed to the growing eugenics movement in Wisconsin and lent expert credence to Progressive Movement’s forced sterilization and marriage restriction laws.
+The department’s involvement is more fully documented in the ‘Grappling with Our Past’ page.

 Leon J. Cole (1877-1948)